 Hallmark Cards Archive Tour

 The Hallmark Archives is comprised of several major collections: The Design Collection, the Master Artist Collection, Rare Books and Hallmark product to name only a few.
-The tour will provide an overview of the history of Hallmark, its products, and its design resources that are used to develop product today.
-Three tour time slots are available to choose from: 9:00am-10:00am, 11:00am-12:00pm and 2:00pm-3:00pm.
+The tour will provide an overview of the history of Hallmark, its current Art Collection, its products, and its design resources that are used to develop product today.
+Two tour time slots are available to choose from: 11:00am-12:00pm or 2:00pm-3:00pm.

 For over 108 years Hallmark Greeting Cards has been working with the most talented artist and designers in world.
 This is your opportunity to see behind the Hallmarks Cards curtain and view their historic archive of work.
 Works by Salvador Dali, Saul Steinberg and Norman Rockwell to name a few.